tmalamut/user-registration/README.md

 # user-registration
 Continuing to learn Spring Boot during Summer '21

-Utilizes technologies like PostgreSQL, Spring Security, and MailDev (to test the email functionality).
+Utilizes technologies like PostgreSQL and Spring Security.

+Learned about MailDev to test the mail functionality.